gbinal/Activities/README.md

 * Labor Day
 * Political Anniversaries
 * State of the Union Watch Party
+* goodbye grillout for HH in early aug.
+* going away for abbey
 * Weekend-Long Bender
 * Hanging out with Abby - also a going away party